home edit page issue tracker

 In general, prospective aspect can be described as relative future: the action is/was/will be expected to take place at a moment that follows the reference point; the reference point itself can be in past, present or future.

-In some contexts subjunctive and conditional forms may also indicate prospective aspect and signal an event that expected to take place.
-Prosp meaning prevails in conditional imperfect forms.
+In some contexts, subjunctive and conditional forms may also indicate prospective aspect and signal an event that is expected to take place.
+The prospective meaning is especially common in conditional imperfect forms.

 Examples